-Selma Burke began playing with clay around the age of seven.
+Born in 1900, in Mooresville, North Carolina, Selma Burke began playing with riverbed clay near her home around the age of seven.
 And with that experience, she discovered a love of making sculptures.
 “It was there in 1907 that I discovered me,” she said, looking back.

-While Selma loved art, her mother encouraged her to pursue a financially stable career.
+But while Selma loved art, she was encouraged by her mother to pursue a financially stable career.
 So Selma studied nursing and took a job as a private nurse in New York City in the late 1920s.

-But in New York City, Selma found much inspiration from the Harlem Renaissance scene.
+In New York City, however, Selma found much inspiration from the Harlem Renaissance scene.
 She found a community of artists and began making art a more significant part of life.